 - Roof – one of the most essential parts of a home is the roof.
 It is the first to make contact with weather conditions, so any damage to the roof can affect the whole house.
 The home inspector will examine the overall integrity of the roof to determine an ideal of the age, the condition of the roof, number of layers of shingles, and that there are no faulty flashing, broken shingles, or other issues that could undermine the roof.

 - Exterior – the exterior includes the siding, doors, windows, decks, porches, and garage.
-The inspector is looking for evidence of wood rot, mold, structural and safety issues, as termite infestation, moisture issues, anything that can affect the exterior of the home.
+The inspector will look for evidence of wood rot, mold, structural and safety issues, as termite infestation, moisture issues, anything that can affect the exterior of the home.

 - Basement – like the attic, the basement is one of the least maintained parts of the home.
-Water leaks, termite infestations, and mold growth can be pretty common in this area.
+Problems such as water leaks, termite infestations, and mold growth are quite common in this area.

-- Utilities – the inspector will examine the electrical systems to ensure that there are no faulty wiring and poorly installed electrical systems that can pose a health or safety risk.
+- Utilities – the inspector will examine the electrical systems to ensure that there are no faulty wiring and subpar electrical systems, that can pose a health or safety risk.

-- Plumbing – water is made available in almost every part of the home.
-The inspector checks the plumbing systems, including water pressure, hot and cold, sinks, bathroom tubs and showers, lines and pipes, and other areas that where water runs.
+- Plumbing – water should be available in almost every part of the home.
+The inspector checks the plumbing systems, including water pressure, hot and cold, sinks, bathroom tubs and showers, lines and pipes, and other areas where water runs.

 - Appliance – testing and confirming the working conditions of appliances.

-In general, our home inspection in-home inspection Salt lake city ut will give you information about the property so you can make your most informed real estate decision.
+In general, the Home Inspection Salt Lake City, UT, will give you information about the property so you can make your most informed real estate decision.
 The home inspector will provide a comprehensive, detailed, narrative report that highlights both positive and negative parts of the property.
 Choosing to have it performed, whether you are buying or are the one selling the home, is a good recommendation.